Global algebraic K-theory: Global K-theory of rings

 be the associated restricted global $\Omega$-spectrum.
 The difference between free and projective global K-theory is invisible to higher equivariant homotopy groups.
 Indeed, for every finite group $G$ the inclusion $F^G(\Pc^\text{fr}(R))\to F^G(\Pc(R))$ of $G$-fixed parsummable categories is fully faithful and cofinal in the sense of \cite[Section 2]{staffeldt-fundamental}.
 This implies that the morphism of K-theory spectra $\bK_{\gl}(F^G(\Pc^\text{fr}(R)))\to \bK_{\gl}(F^G(\Pc(R)))$ induces an isomorphism of non-equivariant homotopy groups in positive dimensions, see for example \cite[Theorem 2.1]{staffeldt-fundamental}.
 Corollary \ref{cor:G-fixed} implies that then the map

 is an isomorphism for $k>0$. \end{rk}

 \begin{rk} Given a ring $R$ we can consider the exact sequence K-theory spectra (as opposed to the {\em direct sum} K-theory spectra) of $R$-projective finitely generated $R G$-modules.
 As $G$ varies, these spectra also have contravariant functoriality in arbitrary group homomorphisms and covariant functoriality for subgroup inclusions.
 So they are candidates for the fixed point spectra of a global homotopy type.
+However, our approach relies on Segal's $\Gamma$-space machinery, which cannot handle input of the kind of Waldhausen's {\em categories with cofibrations and weak equivalences} \cite{waldhausen}.
 I do not know if there is a symmetric spectrum $\bK^\text{ex}_{\gl}R$ (preferably a restricted global $\Omega$-spectrum) such that $F^G(\bK^\text{ex}_{\gl}R)$ has the stable homotopy type of the above exact sequence K-theory spectrum. \end{rk}

 \begin{rk}[(K-theory of group rings)] As we explained, the global algebraic K-theory spectrum $\bK_{\gl}R$ keeps track of the algebraic K-theory spectra of the categories of $R$-projective finitely generated $R G$-modules for all finite groups $G$.
 There is another prominent family of K-theory spectra associated with a ring $R$: the K-theory of the group rings $R G$, i.e., finitely generated $R G$-modules that are projective over $R G$ (and not only over $R$).
 However, these K-theory spectra have the wrong kind of functoriality in the group $G$ to form a global homotopy type.